Location: Classes will be held at Harvard Law School, Wasserstein Hall, 1585 Massachusetts Ave, Cambridge, MA 02138.

 |9:30 pm – 10:30 pm||Free Time||Residential Students Only|

 |10:45 pm||Lights Out||Residential Students Only|

 *Day students who wish to attend supervised evening recreational and academic activities at the residential program may do so for an additional fee.
 The cost will be $200 (including dinner and all activities).

 Bus Service for Day Students

-We offer bus transportation to our camp site if enough number of students sign up for our Summer Math Camp as day students from the cities listed below.
+We offer bus transportation to our camp site if enough number of students sign up for our College Prep Camp as day students from the cities listed below.
 Extra charge will apply and space is limited.

 For day students, we provide buses from the following cities: Acton, Lexington, Weston, and Newton

 We will provide airport pick up service at Boston Logan International Airport between 7 am – 7 pm on July 5th.
 For departing residential students, airport drop off will be available between 7 am and 7 pm on July 18th and 19th.
 For tuition and fees, please see below.

 Deposit: A $250 non-refundable deposit will be requested at the time of registration if the student is admitted.
 The remaining balance will be due April 30th.